rene-ott/orsc-apose/README.md

 ### Other features
  - Script selection menu contains script search functionality.
- - Script source can be compiled separately from bot source files with task `compile-scripts.bat`.
+ - Script source can be compiled separately from bot source files with task `compile-scripts.cmd`.